This procedure explains what good academic conduct is and how we will deal with allegations of academic misconduct.

 Good academic conduct is important for you.
 It is part of your development and without it, you are cheating yourself out of your own learning journey.

-In some cases academic conduct can lead to referral to other processes such as the Student Disciplinary Procedure, where appropriate.
+In some cases academic conduct can lead to referral to other processes such as the Student Conduct Procedure, where appropriate.

 We understand that you may be adjusting to a new way of learning, particularly if you are coming from a different academic culture.